|

 and the relationships between people, where communication problems and the potential for

-Ive heard it said many times that if people just did
+confusion could and have put entire projects at risk.
+The role skill paradox Ive heard it said many times that if people just did

 what was in the textbooks, projects would succeed.
 Every professions formal